sattyagrah/AWSFSxNBoto3/README.md

 ### FSxN:

-- How to use:

 > [!IMPORTANT]
 >
 > 1. By default, this script will create resources in the AWS region `ap-southeast-2`.
 >
 > 2. Please set the **region** variable in the script as per your use case after downloading this script.
 >
 > 3. This script is using custom security group for FSx and EC2 resources, please modify if as per your use case in the line [132](https://github.com/sattyagrah/AWSFSxNBoto3/blob/main/FSxN.py#L132C54-L132C57), [147](https://github.com/sattyagrah/AWSFSxNBoto3/blob/main/FSxN.py#L147C54-L147C57) and [262](https://github.com/sattyagrah/AWSFSxNBoto3/blob/main/FSxN.py#L262C50-L262C64).
 >
 > 4. Change the key-pair name, as per your use case in the line [258](https://github.com/sattyagrah/AWSFSxNBoto3/blob/main/FSxN.py#L258).
 >
 > 5. This script is using 2 subnets of the default VPC of the selected region.

+- How to use:

   - Download the script:

     > ```bash
     > curl https://raw.githubusercontent.com/sattyagrah/AWSFSxNBoto3/refs/heads/main/FSxN.py -o FSxN.py
     > ```

   - Make modifications, if required as mentioned above.

   - Create FSxN ONTAP resources using the below command:

     > ```python
     > python3 FSxN.py
     > ```

 - Example:

-    > [!NOTE]
-    >
-    > - The script will ask for few input such as `Deployment type`, `Snapmirror` and `Snapmirror type`.
-Please answer it as per your choice...
-    ---
     > ```python
     > ❯ python3 FSxN.py
     >